 As personal income for people with developmental disabilities has increased, the complexity of managing finances and benefits has also increased.
 Benefits Analysis is a review and plan for the use and coordination of an individual’s benefits by a trained professional who is experienced in Social Security and SSI regulations as well as other benefits that may be available to assist people with disabilities.

 This program focuses on personal independence, community participation, life enjoyment and enrichment through activities, special assistance, advocacy, and education.
 Services are individualized to address the growth and interaction needs of the participants.
-Community Connection services aim to assist individuals with disabilities to make meaningful connections with their communities through the use of generic systems, natural supports, and other community associations.
+Community Inclusion services aim to assist individuals with disabilities to make meaningful connections with their communities through the use of generic systems, natural supports, and other community associations.
 Individuals served by this program are generally those age 62 and older who are not working.

 Call the Washington State Developmental Disabilities Administration at 360.418.6108 for a referral or call Clark County Department of Community Services, Developmental Disabilities Program at 564.397.2130 for more information.